 Review of SWISS Bombardier Economy

 Ahead of time, we downloaded the SWISS app.
 Here we submitted our advanced passenger information about a week before the flight and set it to issue our boarding cards automatically.
-This meant no early rising to complete online check in during our trip to Amsterdam.
+This meant no early rising to complete online check in.
 That is one big win for SWISS, it was very easy to go back into the app and change our seats (got to have that view out of the window).

 London’s Heathrow Terminal 2 plays host to the airlines in the Star Alliance group, of which SWISS is a part.
 We were directed to a bag drop area in Zone B. Here there are bag drop machines where you can print your own bag tags.
 This was our first time doing this; but it was very easy.
 We scanned our mobile boarding passes and it gave us loads of options for seat changes, bag tags etc, etc.